dmbarbour/wikilon/docs/AwelonLang.md

         (seal_bar)(open_bar) ==
         ...

-These annotations prevent flow of information across them until canceled.
-We can use them to seal away parts of an environment, to resist accidental access to data.
-Use of `[(seal_foo)]b` with `i(open_foo)` gives us a basis for value sealing.

-However, by itself this is only useful for accidents.
-Any function in the codebase is free to inject `(open_foo)` and observe the hidden implementation details.
-So we must add an additional restriction: `(seal_foo)` and `(open_foo)` may only be directly used in definitions of words that start with `foo_`.
-This property can be trivially checked by a linter.
+Taken alone, this isn't much more useful than labeled data.
+A sealed value could have form `[[value](seal_foo)]` and an accessor might use `i(open_foo)`.
+One minor benefit is we can erase annotations for a release-build.
+But if we add one small constraint, this becomes a lot more useful: `(seal_foo)` and `(open_foo)` may only be directly used in definitions of words that start with `foo_`.
+This property can be validated by a linter, and would essentially allow us to treat prefixes like `foo_` as module namespaces with private implementation types.
+Developers may thus "scope" their errors and reasoning symbolically, based on word prefixes.
+This doesn't seem too different from conventional ADTs, where a module or library hides implementation of some data types.

-With this restriction, we can model ADTs where direct access to representations is limited to words with a shared prefix.
-Effectively, we can treat a shared prefix as a lightweight module that can hide some details from other modules.
-It's feasible to leverage this for patching dictionaries, too.

 ### Substructural Scope